J-O-B/portfolio/README.md

 For this project the main typography is Roboto, with a backup typography of Sans Serif.

 ### <ins>**_Colors_**</ins>
-The main color of this page is rgba(240, 95, 64), this color is used in repetition, it is included in every section of this page and is also contained within the logo.
+The main colors of this page are RGB 240, 95, 64 as well as RGB 0, 21, 107.

+A subtle addition is the fact that all "action" buttons feature RGB 240,95,64, where as all information sections feature RGB 0,21,107.

+RGB 240,95,64 also features in the two forward slashes in the logo.

 ### <ins>**_Icons_**</ins>
 Logos are placed in multiple locations on this page.
 They are all supplied via FontAwesome CDN.